AUC’s electronic filing tool used to manage, search and upload application documents

 The AUC developed a targeted statement of intent to participate process for Indigenous groups based on early feedback.
 The goal was to help Indigenous groups understand the information the AUC needs and to reduce information requests.

-The AUC has also changed the notification process – the AUC now sends a letter via email and traditional mail directly to the community consultation contact informing them of the application, the process to participate, the deadline for submissions and a copy of the SIP for Indigenous groups form.
+The AUC’s notification process now includes sending letters via email and traditional mail directly to the community consultation contact informing them of the application, the process to participate, the deadline for submissions and a copy of the SIP for Indigenous groups form.
 Currently, the AUC is exploring if there is interest in an outreach/training program.

 No, the applicant does not have to specify which consultation category applies to its project.
 The categories are intended to help applicants understand the AUC’s expectations for Indigenous consultation.

-The applicant must indicate if Indigenous groups were included the PIP.
+The applicant must indicate if Indigenous groups were included the participation involvement program.
 If so, the applicant must include a summary of the consultation undertaken including a description of the unresolved objections that it is aware of, and its responses and follow-up to these objections.
 If no steps were undertaken to identify and consult with Indigenous groups, the applicant must provide an explanation.

 Applicants may request pre-application feedback from AUC staff on the participant involvement for Indigenous groups.